Glossary of Gambling Terms A-Z | Sports Betting Definitions

 - Another betting slang term that means a $50 bet.

 First Half Bet (1H)

-- Getting the best odds on betting line.
+- Gambling vocabulary for the best odds on betting line.

-- When your wager is settled and the amount is put into your account.
+- After you bet and the event has been decided, this is when the amount is put into your account.

 Half a Dollar

 - Another piece of gambling slang for a $50 wager.